Canon 6D Mark II versus Panasonic G9

 |Panasonic G85 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||4K/30p||22.8||12.5||656||71|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G9 provides a better video resolution than the 6D Mark II.
 It can shoot movie footage at 4K/60p, while the Canon is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the G9 has an electronic viewfinder (3680k dots), while the 6D Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The table below summarizes some of the other core capabilities of the Canon 6D Mark II and Panasonic G9 in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Canon 6D Mark II and Panasonic G9 along with similar information for a selection of comparators.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.